-Don't leave it sitting in a high street bank.
+Don't leave it sitting in a normal high street bank account.
 This is the easiest way to earn a paltry amount.

 Most accounts only stay competitive for a year or so, then the rate plummets.
 Though it may've been a golden deal once, if you haven't switched in a while you're almost certainly earning nowt.